thaines/helit/ply2/readme.txt

 This library reads and writes ply 2 files, as represented internally by a nest of Python dictionaries, where the data itself is stored as numpy arrays.
 Given the dictionary representing the ply 2 file has the variable name 'data', then the following entries are used:

-data['format'] = 'ascii', 'binary_little_endian' or 'binary_big_endian' to indicate how the file is to be stored; if omitted defaults to ascii. data['type'] = A list of types, indicating what kind of data the file represents. data['meta'] - A dictionary indexed by the key of each meta item, going to the meta items, so that data['meta']['author'] = 'Cthulhu' indicates that the header includes 'meta string:nat32 author 7 Cthulhu\n'.
+data['format'] = 'ascii', 'binary_little_endian' or 'binary_big_endian' to indicate how the file is to be stored; if omitted defaults to ascii. data['type'] = A list of types (arbitrary strings), indicating what kind of data the file represents. data['meta'] - A dictionary indexed by the key of each meta item, going to the meta items, so that data['meta']['author'] = 'Cthulhu' indicates that the header includes 'meta string:nat32 author 7 Cthulhu\n'.
 Encoding is automatically inferred from the python type. data['comment'] - A dictionary indexed by natural numbers, to get comment 0, comment 1 etc. as strings. data['compress'] = None, '', 'gzip', 'bzip2'.
 If omitted or the first two options that means no compression.